oliviawinokur/vectorsurv.org/_docs/application/config.md

 ## Mix

-Creating mixes in the Gateway will allow you to record applications of the specific products and mixes your agency uses regularly.
+Creating mixes in the Gateway allows you to record applications of the specific products and mixes your agency uses regularly.
 ### New Mix

 - **Code**: Assign your mix a code that is recognizable and used in your agency; the code can contain letters and numbers, such as “ULV mix 12”.